 Make a List of “Time Wasters”

 One of the reasons people can correct a slip-up is because they know they are making a mistake.
 The same is the case with you too.
 You know the things on which you waste time – scanning your Facebook profile instead of sending emails may be one of them.
 List down all such possibilities and keep adding to it as you go along.
 Place it in front of you and avoid doing those things.
 In some cases, your core responsibility has to be integrated with other work but your focus should always be on your primary activity.
-For example, if you are a Website developer in Melbourne or anywhere else for that matter, you will have to work closely with other departments like graphic design or digital marketing.
+For example, if you are a Website developer you will have to work closely with other departments like graphic design or digital marketing.
 In that case, focus on website development first and correlated departments later.
 Your productivity levels will definitely rise or at least not go down.

 Fix Daily Objectives